 — Story —

-Owner- General Manager
+Owner- Operations Manager

-We will also offer a large variety of specialty drinks, coffees, and good eats, using only the freshest ingredients available.
+We also offer a large variety of specialty drinks, coffees, and good eats, using only the freshest ingredients available.
 We want to welcome you, our extended family and friends, to our Casa.

 The name "Costa" is our Portuguese family name.
 Since we are a family owned and operated business, the name was chosen in honor of U.S. Army Major George M. Costa, who is a great Portuguese man - Katie's father and Donna's husband.
 George was born on the island of Terceira in the Azores, Portugal, and immigrated to the United States at the age of 13.
 He has instilled in all our family a genuine pride and love for our Portuguese heritage and culture - especially the food!
 We honor George by naming our bakery Casa Costa Bake Shop!

-We LOVE cooking and baking for you, and we hope you enjoy your dining experience in the Costa Family Home!
+We LOVE cooking and baking for you, and we hope you enjoy your dining experience in the Costa Family home!
 Bom Apetite!

 Katie Costa Fujita has had a passion for food since childhood that started while baking holiday sweets with her family.
 She began tweaking recipe after recipe and soon discovered she had a passion for baking.
 She attended Auguste Escoffier School of Culinary Art in Austin, Texas and received her degree in Pastry Arts in 2010; shortly after, she started her home based business "Sweeten Up Bake Shop".
 After 7 years, the business (and her kitchen!) burst at the seams!
 Her little home kitchen bakery was expanded to a dine-in, store-front bake shop in Old Town Leander!